Wedding Tips

 It’s time to relax and celebrate with your guests.

-Make the Reception a reflection of who you are.
-Add touches to make it unique.
+Make the reception a reflection of who you are and add touches to make it unique.

 Think about the backdrop for the photographs where the speeches will take place.
 Are there big pieces (usually floral) on the table obscuring you or the speaker?
 If so, it will make it harder to photograph anyone behind them.